libmbd/libmbd/README.md

 ### Usage

-See the Jupyter notebook in `tests/tests.ipynb`.
+See the Jupyter notebook in `playground.ipynb`.